-CEN ISO/TR 22411 Ergonomics data and guidelines for the application of ISO/IEC Guide 71 to products and services to address the needs of older persons and persons with disabilities WP2, WP7 ------------------ --- ----------
+Ergonomics data and guidelines for the application of ISO/IEC Guide 71 to products and services to address the needs of older persons and persons with disabilities WP2, WP7 -- --- ---------- responses of people (ISO 28802:2012)

 Description: ISO/TR 22411:2008 presents ergonomics data and guidelines for applying ISO/IEC Guide 71 in addressing the needs of older persons and persons with disabilities in standards development.
 It provides ergonomics data and knowledge about human abilities - sensory, physical and cognitive - and allergies, as well as guidance on the accessible design of products, services and environments.